Fr Campion has been Parish Priest of the Holy Name, Jesmond since the end of August 2013.

 Fr Campion is a former Trustee of St Cuthbert’s Care, the diocesan social welfare agency, and was Chairman of the charity from 2004 to 2015.

-In addition to his responsibilities at Holy Name, Fr Campion is responsible for the on-going formation in the Diocese of those ordained to the Permanent Diaconate.
+In addition to his responsibilities at Holy Name, Fr Campion was responsible from 2013-2018 for the on-going formation in the Diocese of those ordained to the Permanent Diaconate.

 Interested in all the arts, Michael Campion’s principal commitments are to music and literature.
-As a keen sportsman, his favourite hobby is golf and he also is very interested in football, horse racing, travel and walking.
+As a keen sportsman, his favourite hobby is golf and he also is very interested in football, horse racing, travel and walking Chablis.